 This prize is in honor of Keeley Schenwar, who was a devoted mother, daughter, sister, friend, writer and advocate for incarcerated mothers.
 Keeley was incarcerated, on and off, over the course of 14 years.
 She wrote often, both poetry and prose, particularly focusing on her experiences of incarceration and addiction.
 Keeley spoke out publicly about the inhumanity of the U.S. prison system and wrote about her own experience of incarceration.
 She wrote this essay about giving birth while incarcerated, and the brutality of being separated from her newborn baby.

 Keeley died on February 4, 2020.
 This prize is in the spirit of Keeley’s desire for the kind of world where everyone can live a good life.

-Essays can be emailed to [email protected].
+- They can be emailed to email@example.com.
 (Feel free to submit your essay either as an attachment or within the body of the email.)

 Keeley Schenwar Memorial Essay Prize